sassoftware/saspy/saspy/doc/source/install.rst

     If you have more than one AppServer defined on OMR, then you must pass the name of the physical workspace server that you want to connect to, i.e.: 'SASApp - Workspace Server'.
-Without this the Object spawner will only try the first one in the list of app servers it supports.
+Without this the Object spawner will only try the first one in the list of app servers it supports. sspi -
+    New in 2.17, there is support for IWA (Integrated Windows Authentication) from a Windows client to remote IOM server.
+    This is simply a boolean, so to use it you specify 'sspi' : True Also, to use this, you must have the path to the spiauth.dll file in your System Path variable, just like is required for Local IOM connections.
+    See the second paragraph under Local IOM for more on this.

 .. code-block:: ipython3